 “Small businesses are the backbone of our economy and I am committed to making City Hall a partner to these job creators,” said Mayor Rahm Emanuel.
 “These new online tools will help Chicago’s small business owners access the resources they need to not only open their doors in Chicago, but succeed.”

-The new SBC website, which can be accessed HERE, allows business owners to access important information in a customer-friendly layout and includes the following features:
+The new City of Chicago Small Business Center website, allows business owners to access important information in a customer-friendly layout and includes the following features: